 “Cannabinoids could also be modulating the expression of miRNAs, a novel class of endogenous, small, noncoding RNAs that negatively regulate gene expression via degradation or translational inhibition of their target mRNAs.
 MicroRNAs are important regulators of cell differentiation, proliferation/growth, mobility, and apoptosis.”
 (Zhang, 2008)

 We now know, through rigorous government sponsored testing and cutting edge research from Israel, that Cannabis has neuroprotective properties and affects cell respiration, fights free radicals and keeps cells from dying.
-Also, the existence of Cannabinoid receptors has been shown on striated muscle tissues.
+Also, the existence of Cannabinoid receptors has been shown on striated muscle tissues natural relief.
 Putting these important discoveries together with the new thoughts on the synergies of microRNA and Cannabis has huge implications in treating and possibly even curing diseases such as ALS.